dsa-2/docs/broker/edge-broker/permissions.md

     * $is:Pub/2.0/Broker/Permission_Group
     * the default permisison group

-permission check always run on long path before short path, this will make sure path like `Downstream/Link1` has a higher priority than `Downstream`
+permission check always run on long path before short path, this will make rule for `Downstream/Link1` has a higher priority than `Downstream`

 ## Pub/2.0/Broker/Permission_Group profile
 * **Add_Rule**